2020-07-04

 If the Empire is too weak to go against the Dominion, it'll also be too weak to go against the new stronger Skyrim.
 If the Empire is strong enough to crush Skyrim, it'll surely choose to go with us against the Aldmeri Dominion instead.

-And, as Jenassa and Jordis correctly point out, if the Empire hasn't been able to crush Ulfric's rebellion in all these years, it can hardly be expected to mobilize all its resources to take bloody revenge because of a Maven Black-Briar.
+And, as Jenassa and Jordis correctly point out, if the Empire hasn't been able to defeat Ulfric's rebellion so far, it can hardly be expected to mobilize all its resources to take bloody revenge because of a Maven Black-Briar.

 Of course there's some risk involved.
 At the end of the day, the strength, bravery and wisdom of Skyrim's men will decide the faith of the country.
 I can't thwart the gods, should they decide Skyrim shall go under.
 All I can do is do my part, and the people of Skyrim will have to do theirs.